sibanez12/documents/P4-tutorial-SIGCOMM-19.md

 # Outline

-The goal of the tutorial is to introduce attendees to the P4 language.
-Through a series of simple exercises, we will show them how to prototype network applications in the P4 language and compile them to programmable devices.
-We also aim to encourage researchers and developers to contribute to the P4 language, and develop new applications.
-By the end of the tutorial attendees will be able to implement novel data-plane features in P4, and evaluate their programs using Mininet, a network emulation framework.
+The goal of the tutorial is two-fold:

+1. We will emphasize aspects of data-plane programming that were glossed over in previous P4 tutorials, including the P4 langauge-architecture separation and stateful packet processing.
+Through a series of exercises, we will show them how to prototype network applications in the P4 language and compile them to programmable devices.
+By the end of the tutorial, attendees will be able to implement novel data-plane features in P4, and evaluate their programs using Mininet, a network emulation framework.
+2. We will expose attendees to exciting new applications and future research directions within the P4 community.

 More specifically, we plan to cover the following topics:
-* P4 language overview
+* P4 language overview and the language-architecture separation
 * Hands-on training of P4 development environment
     * Compiler
     * Debugger